-UN stops food aid to 1 million in southern Somalia
+The U.N. food agency is stopping aid distribution to about 1 million people in southern

 "Up to a million people that have been dependent on food assistance in southern Somalia face a situation that is particularly dire," Casella told reporters in Geneva.

 At least four of WFP's staff have been killed over the past 18 months, and militants threatened and looted three of its offices in the south, Casella told The Associated Press.